revaturelabs/interviewquestions/Java/Java 8/stream api.md

   <details><summary> Show Answer</summary>

 - two operations -Intermediate and terminal operations.
-- Intermediate - will process the stream to get the result (like filter, map).
+- Intermediate - will process the stream to get the result (like a filter, or map).
-- Termainal - it is the end of the stream to return the result.
+- Terminal - it is the end of the stream to return the result.

 </details>